 The FGMRES-SOR utilizes SOR as a preconditioner.
 A preconditioner is a matrix which allows the transformation of coefficient matrix in such a way that it is easier to solve by an iterative solver.
 This is done by reducing the condition number.
 In practice when the preconditioner is applied to Krylov subspace methods the iterative solver is formulated in such a way that the preconditioner is applied in its entirety in solving in auxiliary sparse linear system of equations.
 It is this auxiliary system of equations that SOR is applied to.
 The SOR preconditioner is based on the SOR solver except that no convergence checking is done during the iteration process (DeLong, 1997).
 This is done for simplicity and to avoid additional computations associated with the determining the convergence status.
-The SOR preconditioner is utilized for non-symmetric matrices.
-Testing and comparisons with other preconditioner such as ILUO and ILUT with HEC-

-RAS has shown that the SOR preconditioner has a very good performance and computational efficiency.
+The SOR preconditioner such as ILU0 and ILUT with HEC-RAS has shown that the SOR preconditioner has a very good performance and computational efficiency.
 The reasons are that SOR preconditioner is not expensive to initialize compared to the incomplete factorizations and the parallelization is also very efficient.